Explore These Topics

-One of the most exciting aspects of a sea kayaking trip in the San Juan Islands is the chance to witness abundant marine wildlife - often at close range.
-There are tidepools full of fascinating creatures, more than a hundred bald eagle nests, thousands of harbor seals, millions of migrating salmon, and much more.
+One of the most exciting aspects of a sea kayaking trip in the San Juan Islands is the chance to witness marine wildlife – often at close range.
+There are tidepools full of fascinating creatures, more than a hundred bald eagle nests, thousands of harbor seals, migrating salmon, and much more.

 The San Juan Islands are one of the premier whale-watching locations in the world.
 The first park in the United States dedicated to whale-watching was created here, primarily for viewing the most dramatic residents of the archipelago, the orca (killer) whales.
 Pods with up to fifty family members use the San Juans as their core range.
 Besides the often-sighted orcas, there are several other species of whales found in the San Juan Islands.
 Minke whales, gray whales, humpback whales, Dall’s porpoises, and harbor porpoises are the other species most frequently seen.